TheDDMbassy/kickstart.nvim/vim-learning-journal.md

     1. You can also end your macro by typing `@<register>`, to recursively call your macro for the whole file

 ## Tests
-- Run the tests from a file/line
+TODO: Run the tests from a file/line
-- Open the test for the current file
+TODO: Open the test for the current file

 ## Git navigation
-- See the commit for a particular line in Git blame, either on GitHub or in a preview window
+TODO: See the commit for a particular line in Git blame, either on GitHub or in a preview window
+TODO: Plugin for getting SHA of latest commit, for ease of cherry picking

 ## Searching text
 - `*` can be used to search for the word under your cursor